zchcai/ethereum-dapps-verification/README.md

 #### [Online Detection of Effectively Callback Free Objects with Applications to Smart Contracts](http://www.cs.tau.ac.il/~shellygr/pubs/2018-popl-1.pdf) (POPL 18) (Jan 10-12) ([video](https://www.youtube.com/watch?v=EU6RMP9hM7s))

 - Modular reasoning, module of reasoning
-  - This paper recommends Modular Verfication of Static Class Invariants, and, Ownership confinement ensures representation independence for OO programs
+  - This paper recommends [Modular Verification of Static Class Invariants](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/12/krml153.pdf), and, Ownership confinement ensures representation independence for OO programs
   - It says this topic has been studied extensively with the seminal works of Hoare (Proof of correctness of data representation) and Dijkstra (A discipline of programming)
   - http://www.cs.cmu.edu/~aldrich/oop/ It seems this is a good page to check.
 - $ECF_{FS}$: Final-State Effective Callback Freedom